Nadal keeps it simple in chaotic 3rd round at Aussie Open - WHIZ News

 He’ll be watching a night match involving another Australian on Saturday, too, when Nick Kyrgios takes on 16th-seeded Karen Khachanov of Russia on Melbourne Arena.

-Nadal and Kyrgios are unfriendly rivals — there’s been animosity on both side — but the 19-time major winner doesn’t buy into hype.
+Nadal and Kyrgios are unfriendly rivals — there’s been animosity on both sides — but the 19-time major winner doesn’t buy into the hype.

 “Both players are great players.
 Nick always is excited to play here at home.
 Karen is a player with great potential,” he said.
 “I’m going to enjoy watching.”

 Two highly-ranked women who bucked the trend of upsets were Wimbledon champion Simona Halep and three-time major winner Angelique Kerber.
-Each said they’d learned to keep their heads down when there are clusters of upsets and ignore any big names dropping.
+Each said they’d learned to keep their heads down when there are clusters of big names dropping.

 “I’m not focusing on other players — just focusing on myself,” Halep said after her 6-1, 6-4 win over Yulia Putintseva on Rod Laver Arena, the match after Pliskova lost to 7-6 (4), 7-6 (3) to 30th-seeded Anastasia Pavlyuchenkova.
 “It doesn’t matter who is winning, who is losing, I just have to do my job when I step on to court.”